 Frank Gehry’s Golden Fish Sculpture

-The 52m long golden fish sculpture El Peix is one of the best known and most striking landmarks on Barcelona’s seafront.
-It’s gold coloured stainless steel surface shines under the Mediterranean sun and changes appearance depending on the angle of the sun and the current weather conditions.
-The fish statue was built for the 1992 Barcelona…
+The 52-metre-long golden fish sculpture El Peix is one of the best-known and most striking landmarks on Barcelona’s seafront.
+Its gold-coloured stainless steel surface shines under the Mediterranean sun and changes appearance depending on the angle of the sun and the current weather conditions.
+The fish statue was built for the 1992 Barcelona Olympics.
+The gold-coloured…

 The Caixa Forum